Kaixhin/nninit/README.md

 Adds to current weights with ~ U(`a`, `b`).

 #### eye()
-Fills weights with an `m x n` identity matrix (ones on the diagonals, zeros elsewhere).
+Fills weights with the identity matrix (for linear layers).
+Fills filters with the Dirac delta function (for convolutional layers).

 #### xavier([dist, [gain]])
 Fills weights with `stdv = gain * sqrt(2 / (fanIn + fanOut))`.
 Uses the uniform distribution by default.